 • Offline payment

-Offline payment involves three important parts:
+Offline payment involved three important parts:

 • Date of depositing tax.